massil31/MopaBootstrapBundle/Resources/doc/2-base-templates.md

 {% endstylesheets %}
 ```

-Depending on where your bundle exacly resides (e.g. Your\Smthbundle or Your\Bundle\SmthBundle)
+Depending on where you your bundle exacly resides (e.g. Your\Smthbundle or Your\Bundle\SmthBundle)
 you need to adapt the path ( ../ ):

 ``` css